Imgkl/Fliki/README.md

  - Clear caches in a single click
  - Toast messages to denote the user if he is seeing the cached data or from API
  - Native Splash screen
- - Dynamic Theme support (Presistant)
+ - Dynamic Theme support (Persistant)
  - Haptic feedback in some places to improve UX